 Form 58-101F1 Corporate Governance Matters Acadian Timber Corp.
 Governance Practices 12.
-Consideration of Women in the Director Identification and Selection Process Disclose whether and, if so, how the Board or nominating committee considers the level of representation of women on the Board in identifying and nominating candidates for election or reelection to the Board.
+Consideration of Women in the Director Identification and Selection Process Disclose whether and, if so, how the Board or nominating committee considers the level of representation of women on the Board in identifying and nominating candidates for election or re-election to the Board.
 If the Corporation does not consider the level of representation of women on the Board in identifying and nominating candidates for election or re-election to the Board, disclose the Corporation's reasons for not doing so.
 The CNCG Committee's identification and selection process is based on a variety of different criteria, including diversity of background and opinion, skills, experience and other relevant factors.
 As such, consideration of the level of women on the Board is one factor among many that plays a role in the CNCG Committee's decision-making process.
 13. Consideration Given to the Representation of Women in Executive Officer Appointments Disclose whether and, if so, how the Corporation considers the level of representation of women in executive officer positions when making executive officer appointments.
 If the Corporation does not consider the level of representation of women in executive officer positions when making executive officer appointments, disclose the Corporation's reasons for not doing so.
 The CNCG Committee considers a multitude of factors, including the level of representation of women in executive officer positions.
 14. Issuer's Targets Regarding the Representation of Women on the Board in Executive Officer Positions Disclose whether the Corporation has adopted targets regarding women on the Corporation's Board or in executive officer positions of the Corporation.
 If the Corporation has not adopted targets, disclose why it has not done so.
-The Corporation has not adopted targets regarding women on the Corporation's Board or in executive officer positions given the relatively small number of Directors and executive officers, however, 50%, or two of the four, executive officers of the Corporation are female.
+The Corporation has not adopted targets regarding women on the Corporation's Board or in executive officer positions given the relatively small number of Directors and executive officers.
+As of the date hereof, two of the four executive officers of the Corporation are female.
 15. Number of Women on the Board and in Executive Officer Positions Disclose the number and proportion (in percentage terms) of Directors on the Corporation's Board who are women.
 Disclose the number and proportion (in percentage terms) of executive officers of the Corporation, including all major subsidiaries of the Corporation, who are women.
+Currently, the Board does not have any female Directors.
+With respect to executive officer positions, there are currently two woman (50%) and two men (50%) who are executive officers of the Corporation.